 Botswana's annual inflation went up to 2.4 percent in February of 2021 from 2.3 percent in the previous month.
 It was the highest inflation rate since May, mainly driven by prices of housing & utilities (7.2 percent vs 7 percent in January); food and non-alcoholic beverages (3.7 percent vs 3.4 percent); alcoholic beverages & tobacco (6.5 percent, the same pace as in January); and clothing and footwear (2.8 percent vs 2.7 percent).
 On a monthly basis, consumer prices were up 0.3 percent, after increasing 0.5 percent in the previous month. source: Central Statistics Office, Botswana

-Inflation Rate in Botswana averaged 6.88 percent from 1997 until 2020, reaching an all time high of 15.06 percent in November of 2008 and a record low of 2.10 percent in November of 2019.
+Inflation Rate in Botswana averaged 6.66 percent from 1997 until 2021, reaching an all time high of 15.06 percent in November of 2008 and a record low of 0.90 percent in June of 2020.
 This page provides the latest reported value for - Botswana Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Botswana Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Inflation Rate in Botswana is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Botswana to stand at 3.40 in 12 months time.
-In the long-term, the Botswana Inflation Rate is projected to trend around 3.10 percent in 2021, according to our econometric models.
+Inflation Rate in Botswana is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Botswana to stand at 2.80 in 12 months time.
+In the long-term, the Botswana Inflation Rate is projected to trend around 3.40 percent in 2022, according to our econometric models.